stkent/stkent.github.io/_posts/2018-04-28-android-studio-shortcut-secrets.md

 - places where a method is invoked;
 - the super implementation that our current method overrides.

-These same shortcuts are especially worth learning if you're using interfaces to decouple classes from their dependencies, since they make skipping between interfaces and implementations of those interfaces very fast.
+These same shortcuts are especially worth learning if you’re using interfaces to decouple classes from their dependencies, since they make skipping between interfaces and implementations of those interfaces very fast.
 This is especially common when a codebase uses an architecture like MVP or MVVM in which every view (and sometimes presenter/view model) is modeled by an interface.

 Just like the first group of navigation shortcuts, this second group also work equally well for navigating into and around library and Android framework code.